Locksmith

 If it’s the correct clover cam, it shouldn’t be slipping.
 It’s possible something is wrong with the lock body.
 Narrow down your problem.
 Take the cylinder out and turn the key all the way around.
 Is anything loose?
 Screws on the back tight?
 Now stick your finger into the lock body and try to simulate the motion of the cylinder cam.
 Does everything feel fluid?
 Really loose?
 Broken?
 Putting grease on the cam won’t help or hurt.
 You’re better off squirting a good lube into the mortise body and spray it around a bit.
 I love Super Lube.
 Some local shops might carry it.
 Even some bike stores.
 Amazon of course.
 Something that will stick & not dry up.

-Asked by Dah almost 6 years ago
+Asked by Claire over 6 years ago

 Ever seen a lock like this?
 IMG_5619.jpeg